Parental leave in the United States: State legislation

-As of 2022, Washington, Connecticut, California, Hawaii, Oregon, Puerto Rico, Washington DC, Colorado, New Mexico, New York, Massachusetts, and New Jersey have all enacted laws requiring paid family and medical leave laws beyond just the basic federal laws.

 The presence of strong labor unions and Democratic control of state houses increases the likelihood that state legislatures support parental leave legislation.

 Other federal policies

 The Department of Defense has regulated the amount of maternity leave a military member can take.
-Before February 5, 2016 the leave was six weeks long for active duty members or reservists who had previously done twelve months of active duty time.
-On January 28, 2016, the Defense Secretary, Ashton Carter, increased the paid maternity leave to twelve weeks for all branches.
+Before February 5, 2016, the leave was six weeks long for active duty members or reservists who had previously done twelve months of active duty time.
+On January 28, 2016, Defense Secretary Ashton Carter increased the paid maternity leave to twelve weeks for all branches.
 Traditional reservists, however, are given an eighty-four-day excusal, not leave.

-In the United States Air Force AFI36-3003, it states that the maternity leave starts after being released from the hospital from giving birth, as also defined for other branches.
+In the United States Air Force AFI36-3003, it is stated that the maternity leave starts after being released from the hospital from giving birth, as also defined for other branches.
 "Shared benefits" can be created if both parents are active Air Force members.
 Therefore, a sum of up to twelve weeks can be taken by one parent or distributed amongst the two parents.
 However, two married active-duty members cannot create "shared benefits" in the Army, according to the Army Directive 2016-09 (Maternity Leave Policy).

-There was a stance by the previous Secretary of the Navy, Ray Mabus, to increase the maternity leave from six to eighteen weeks for the Navy and Marine Corps beginning on July 2, 2015.
+There was a stance by the previous secretary of the navy, Ray Mabus, to increase the maternity leave from six to eighteen weeks for the Navy and Marine Corps beginning on July 2, 2015.
 It was implemented until January 28, 2016, however, it remained eighteen weeks for those who were pregnant previous to and on March 3, 2016.

 It was a significant leap to go from six to twelve weeks of maternity leave.
 Other benefits have also been increased to improve the lives of those with newborn or newly adopted children.
 These benefits include an increase of child care hours to fourteen hours a day, and allowing active duty members more ability to family plan by paying for the sperm and egg freezing.
 These decisions were made by the previous Defense Secretary "in an effort to support military families, improve retention and strengthen the force of the future."

 On December 20, 2019, as part of the National Defense Authorization Act (NDAA) for Fiscal Year 2020, the Federal Employee Paid Leave Act (FEPLA) amended the Family and Medical Leave Act (FMLA) to grant federal government employees up to 12 weeks of paid time off for the birth, adoption or foster of a new child.
 The law applies to births or placements occurring on or after October 1, 2020.